foobarflies/pianette/README.md

 >  Thanks to **Ted B Hale** for that : _http://raspberrypihobbyist.blogspot.fr/2012/08/raspberry-pi-serial-port.html_

+### Update

+To update the repository on a target Raspberry Pi, just run:

+    ./update.sh

 ### Run

 `sudo` is required to have access to GPIO pins on the Raspberry Pi.